azonenberg/serdes-website/serdes/_posts/2099-05-01-Holding-the-Bag.md

 "Wow.
 OK, what do we know about them?"

 "Not a whole lot.
 They're very heavy, nobody's managed to move one of them yet.
-They absorb every wavelength of light or RF we've thrown at them so far and radiate weakly around 30ish GHz.
+They completely absorb every wavelength of light or RF we've thrown at them so far and radiate weakly around 30ish GHz.
 The spectrum looks just like you'd expect from an ideal black-body... with a temperature of around 2.7K rather than ambient.
 No idea if they're solid or hollow or what they're made of.
 The governor set up a task force to focus on this one and several of us have been asked to participate.
 They want you involved too, once you're feeling up to it."

 "Wait, 2.7K?
 30 GHz?
 That sounds like the cosmic microwave background."

-"Yep," Abe replied.
+"Definitely similar," Abe replied.
 "We have no idea if that's a coincidence or if there's some kind of connection somehow."

 He pulled Betsy to the side of the road.
 "This is your place, right?"